 - How do I determine where I go to vote?

-The Michigan Voter Information Center website can help you determine whether you are registered to vote and where you cast your ballot on Election Day.
-If you are not registered, you can follow the step-by-step instructions to register at this site as well.
+The Michigan Voter Information Center can help you determine whether you are registered to vote, and where you cast your ballot on Election Day.
+If you are not registered, you can follow the step-by-step instructions to register.
+You may also learn about voting equipment in your precinct, the voter identification requirement, and what you need to know if you would like to work at the polls on Election Day.

 - How can I learn about the candidates and proposals in my area?